Ard Na Sidhe Country House

 Delicious locally sourced cuisine

-Call us on 858 345 1764 to start planning your vacation to Ard Na Sidhe Country House or take a look at our itineraries to Cork Kerry and the South
+Call us on to start planning your holiday to Ard Na Sidhe Country House or take a look at our itineraries to Ireland

 Once the Edwardian country retreat of renowned Anglo-Irish gardener and travel writer Lady Edith Gordon, Ard Na Sidhe has retained its quirky Arts and Crafts style, and rooms are filled with antiques, mullioned windows and an unutterable sense of peace – so much so in fact that many guests stay put simply to enjoy the gorgeous lake and gardens, ringed evocatively by the mountains of MacGillycuddy’s Reeks.